SK-EID/smart-id-java-client/README.md

 ## Error handling for session status

 The session status response may return various error codes indicating the outcome of the session.
-Below are the possible endResult values for a completed session:
+Below are the possible end result values for a completed session:

 * `OK`: Session completed successfully.
 * `USER_REFUSED`: User refused the session.
 * `TIMEOUT`: User did not respond in time.
 * `DOCUMENT_UNUSABLE`: Session could not be completed due to an issue with the document.
 * `WRONG_VC`: User selected the wrong verification code.
-* `REQUIRED_INTERACTION_NOT_SUPPORTED_BY_APP`: The requested interaction is not supported by the user's app.
+* `REQUIRED_INTERACTION_NOT_SUPPORTED_BY_APP`: The requested interactionDeprecated is not supported by the user's app.
 * `USER_REFUSED_CERT_CHOICE`: User has multiple accounts and pressed Cancel on device choice screen.
 * `USER_REFUSED_DISPLAYTEXTANDPIN`: User pressed Cancel on PIN screen (either during displayTextAndPIN or verificationCodeChoice flow).
 * `USER_REFUSED_VC_CHOICE`: User cancelled verificationCodeChoice screen.